3DSA/cse15l-lab-reports/lab_report_1.md

 ![Image](cd_portion.PNG)
 -No Arguments:  stays in the user
 -Path to a directory:  goes into the lecture1 repository
--_ath to a file: utilizes file path to messages in lecture1 to go to messages
+-Path to a file: utilizes file path to messages in lecture1 to go to messages

 ![Image](ls_portion.PNG)